Lori Gottlieb

 Lori Gottlieb (December 1966, Los Angeles, California, USA) is an American writer and psychotherapist.
-She is the author of the New York Times bestseller, Maybe You Should Talk to Someone.
+She is the author of the New York Times bestsellers, Maybe You Should Talk to Someone and Marry Him: The Case for Settling for Mr. Good Enough.
 She also writes the weekly “Dear Therapist” advice column for The Atlantic and is the co-host of the iHeart Radio podcast "Dear Therapists."
 Her TED Talk was one of the most-watched talks of 2019.

 Life and career

 Gottlieb was born in Los Angeles in 1966.
 She obtained her undergraduate degree from Stanford University in 1989, where she was a member of Kappa Kappa Gamma.
 She obtained a Masters of Clinical Psychology at Pepperdine University in 2010.
 She is a licensed Marriage and Family Therapist.

 Gottlieb was a commentator for National Public Radio and a contributing editor for The Atlantic.
 She told the story of how she had her son at The Moth mainstage show in Aspen, Colorado.

 Her memoir/self-help book Maybe You Should Talk to Someone was being developed and adapted for television by Eva Longoria for ABC Network.